instadeepai/Mava/jax_distribution/README.md

-# The beginning of Mava 3.0
+# Mava with end to end JAX training

 ## How to setup
 Inside of the `jax_distribution` folder, run: